altocodenl/TODIS/readme.md

 1. Write something to the tape (or write nothing).
 2. Move the tape to the left or right (or keep it in place).
-3. Change to another state of mind.
+3. Change to another state of mind (or sequence).
-4. Go back to 1.
+4. Go back to step 1.

 But what a sequence does depends on the symbol at the current position of the tape.
 That is, the writing, moving and calling behavior of the current configuration will be *conditional* to the symbol currently being scanned.